omlohar345/PillsCare-Web-App/README.md

 - `chatbot.py`: Health chatbot logic.
 - `email_service.py`: Email handling for alerts and reminders.

-## License
-This project is open-source.
-Please check for any specific license in the repository (e.g., MIT License).

-## Disclaimer
 This is a demo healthcare system for educational purposes.
 It is not intended for real medical use.
 Consult qualified healthcare professionals for actual medical advice.
 Always verify emergency contacts and data privacy.